CarVac/MeleeConchRuleset/ruleset.md

 ## Input Layout

-Generally, any layout of Inputs is permitted.
+Generally, any placement of Inputs on the controller is permitted.

 Aside from Combined Analog Digital Inputs (CADI), Emulated CADI, and orthogonal axes of a control stick Analog Input, Inputs must not share Actuators in a way that makes it difficult or impossible to actuate one without actuating another.